 Allie Miller – Executive Director

-Vince Di Pasquale - Founder
+Vince Di Pasquale, MA – Founder

-Vince DiPasquale, MA. noted lecturer and educator in the tri-state area, has been active in the field of addiction since 1977.
+Vince, a noted lecturer and educator in the tri-state area, has been active in the field of addiction since 1977.
 He is a founder and the former director of The Starting Point, Inc. of NJ in Haddon Township, New Jersey.
 The Starting Point is an outpatient counseling center specializing in the areas of dependencies and functions as a support system for each individual’s personal growth.

-Vince, with his friendly manner and down-to-earth lectures, has assisted many to enter a new sense of awareness and come to realize and accept that the power to institute change comes from within.
+Wiith his friendly manner and down-to-earth lectures, has assisted many to enter a new sense of awareness and come to realize and accept that the power to institute change comes from within.
 While sharing his own spiritual and emotional growth, he guides his listeners in increasing their self-esteem and allowing old fears and behaviors to make way for a new and fulfilling lifestyle.

 Vincent Austin-Cole – M.S.W., L.C.S.W.

 Vincent has worked with and advocated for individuals with issues ranging from addiction to mental health challenges.
-For the past 14 years Vincent has taught people how to use healthy coping skills in order to alleviate intense emotional discomfort.
+For the past 14 years, he has taught people how to use healthy coping skills in order to alleviate intense emotional discomfort.
 He uses proven treatment techniques that are based in CBT, DBT, Client-Centered, and Family Systems therapies.
 Besides working with those who are having difficulty navigating life’s many stressors, Vincent also has extensive experience helping those who are gay, lesbian, bisexual, transgendered & questioning (dealing with “coming out” issues).
 Vincent is available to work individually (15 years and older), as well as couples and families.
 His priority is helping with the process of Paving Pathways to Peacefulness, to cultivate a more hopeful future.

 Phone: 856-854-3155 x117